omahs/docs-36/docs/nevermined-sdk/intro.md

 # When should I use the Nevermined SDK?

 You should use Nevermined SDK if your project isn't developed using [React](https://reactjs.org/).
-If you do use React, we recommend to use [Nevermined Catalog](../catalog/intro.md).
+If you do use React, we recommend to use [Nevermined React Components](../react-components/intro.md).
 As we mentioned before, the **SDK** is a low level library and **Catalog** makes developing dApps in React easier.

 import DocCardList from '@site/src/components/docCard/docCardList';